Health Champion Network

 It is important to support our communities who are experiencing these unfair differences.
 We can do this by making sure people are able to find, understand, and use health and wellbeing information, support, and services.
 You can do this by becoming a member of the Health Champion Network, helping our communities to be healthier and happier.

-Newcastle’s Health Champion Network – Who We Are:
+What is the Newcastle’s Health Champion Network

 Newcastle’s Health Champion Network is supported by Newcastle City Council Public Health, and works across Newcastle upon Tyne.